Amil-Gupta/Amil-Gupta/README.md

 <br /><br />

 ## I am currently a third year B.Tech. student
+## Aspiring to contribute to better projects in better ways

 <!--
 **Amil-Gupta/Amil-Gupta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.